duckdb/duckdb-web/docs/archive/0.6/sql/data_types/overview.md

 ---
+blurb: The table below shows all the built-in general-purpose data types.
+expanded: Data Types
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/sql/data_types/overview
+- docs/archive/0.6.1/sql/data_types
+selected: Documentation/Data Types
 title: Data Types
-selected: Documentation/Data Types
-expanded: Data Types
-blurb: The table below shows all the built-in general-purpose data types.
 ---

 ## General-Purpose Data Types
 The table below shows all the built-in general-purpose data types.
 The alternatives listed in the aliases column can be used to refer to these types as well, however, note that the aliases are not part of the SQL standard and hence might not be accepted by other database engines.